-- (a) Locations. - Recognizing the unique visual and aesthetic value of District Tidelands, the District prioritizes the location of WCF in certain locations, as specified below and ranked in order of preference (with Tier 1 Location being the most preferred and Tier 3 being the least preferred).
+- (a) Locations. - 1.
+Recognizing the unique visual and aesthetic value of District Tidelands, the District prioritizes the location of WCF in certain locations, as specified below and ranked in order of preference (with Tier 1 Location being the most preferred and Tier 3 being the least preferred).
 To the extent a proposed location falls within two or more tiers, the more restrictive tier will be deemed to apply.
 However, a proposal for the location of a WCF in a specific location, whether a Tier 1 Location or otherwise, does not constitute a guarantee of approval and all proposed WCF must comply with the requirements of this Article.
 If an applicant proposes to locate a WCF in a Tier 2 Location or Tier 3 Location (as defined below), except for an EFR, the applicant must submit evidence (such as a map or figures) demonstrating why no preferred tier locations (as characterized below) in the applicant's target service area are feasible as a location for the proposed WCF.

-- a) Tier 1 Locations:

-- PROW in wholly commercial or industrial areas.

-- 2) Within existing buildings or located on the roof of an existing building, provided the WCF is not visible from publicly accessible areas, regardless of location within any other less preferred tier.

-- All locations not identified as a Tier 2 Location or a Tier 3 Location.
+- a) Tier 1 Locations: - 1) PROW in wholly commercial or industrial areas. - 2) Within existing buildings or located on the roof of an existing building, provided the WCF is not visible from publicly accessible areas, regardless of location within any other less preferred tier. - All locations not identified as a Tier 2 Location or a Tier 3 Location.

-- b) Tier 2 Locations:
+Tier 2 Locations:

-- Within one hundred and fifty (150) feet,

-in any direction, of any Historic

-Structure.

-- 2) Any Parks, open spaces, or areas of recreation, as may or may not be

-designated in the certified Port Master Plan.
+- Within one hundred and fifty (150) feet, in any direction, of any Historic Structure. - Any Parks, open spaces, or areas of recreation, as may or may not be designated in the certified Port Master Plan. - 3) Areas of Piers that are used for wholly for commercial or industrial purposes, provided that the WCF does not obstruct or impede views of San Diego Bay or the Pacific Ocean.